2026 Kansas House of Representatives election: District 81

 The 81st district is represented by Republican Blake Carpenter, who is eligible to run for re-election but has not yet stated if he will do so.

 District 82

 The 82nd district is represented by Republican Leah Howell, who is eligible to run for re-election but has not yet stated if she will do so.

 District 83

 The 83rd district is represented by Democrat Henry Helgerson, who is eligible to run for re-election but has not yet stated if he will do so.

 District 84

 The 84th district is represented by Democrat Ford Carr, who is eligible to run for re-election but has not yet stated if he will do so.

 District 85

 The 85th district is represented by Republican Steve Brunk, who is eligible to run for re-election but has not yet stated if he will do so.

 District 86

-The 86th district is represented by Democrat Silas Miller, who is eligible to run for re-election but has not yet stated if he will do so.
+The 86th district is represented by Democrat Abi Boatman, who is eligible to run for re-election but has not yet stated if she will do so.